fionafibration/ASTObfuscate/README.md

 ### Possible improvements:
 * Add a function to turn the entire program into a single line of code, likely using csvoss's [onelinerizer](https://github.com/csvoss/onelinerizer).
-This approach will likely fail if the program needs to have functions or classes imported.
+This approach will likely fail if the program needs to have functions or classes exported.

 * Add more ways for integers, strings, and booleans to be obfuscated.
 This would add more variation to the generated code.